Happy Friday to you all,

-Tell us about your favourite teacher throughout your school years?
+Tell me about your favourite teacher throughout your school years?
 Was it a crush you had?
 Were they just an excellent teacher of your favourite subject??
 Or some other reason…kind, fun, generous…?

 Did either of your parents ever express a wish to write?
 Are they supportive and proud of your work?
 Or do they just choose to not get involved, but they are pleased for you?

 I don’t have a conscious memory of them ever writing.
 My mother might have tried something once but that was long ago.
 My parents are always interested in hearing about my latest work.
 They are supportive, and my father never tires of posting links to his facebook page or posting about my work.